stephaneVercouillieBMID/slate/source/index.html.md

 <a name="AuthNRequest"></a>
 ## 3.2.
 Forming an authentication request

-First, you will form a HTTPS GET request that MUST be sent to the itsme® authorization endpoint.
-The itsme® authorization endpoint is `https://e2emerchant.itsme.be/oidc/authorize`.
+First, you will form a HTTPS GET request that MUST be sent to the itsme® Authorization Endpoint.
+The itsme® Authorization Endpoint is `https://e2emerchant.itsme.be/oidc/authorize`.
 This URI can be retrieved from the itsme® <a href="https://openid.net/specs/openid-connect-discovery-1_0.html" target="blank">Discovery document</a>, using the key `authorization_endpoint`.

 <aside class="notice">We strongly recommend to use only the HTTP `GET` method, since `POST` method will not be authorized when triggering the itsme App through the Universal Link mechanism (more informations about Universal links and App links can be found in <a href="#UniversalLinks">section 3.4</a>.</aside>